alonsarias/youtube-sentiment-pipeline/README.md

 **Data Flow:**

-1. **Producer**: Simulates users posting comments by reading from a dataset and sending to Kafka
+1. **Producer**: Streams real-time comments from YouTube live chats using the YouTube Data API
 2. **Kafka**: Streams the comments to consumers in real-time
 3. **Consumer**: Processes incoming streams and coordinates with other components
 4. **Sentiment Analysis**: Analyzes comment sentiment using a pre-trained transformer model